Free (or Super Cheap) Archery Classes for LA & OC Kids Who Love Bows and Arrows

 Saturdays and Wednesdays

-Woodley Park Archers also share what they know for free, in beginners' classes Saturdays 9am-11am and Wednesdays 6pm-8pm (except during rain).
+Woodley Park Archers share what they know for free in beginners' classes from 9-11am Saturdays and 6-8pm Wednesdays (except during rain).
 Equipment use is free during class time.
 Students must be at least nine years old.
 All participants must sign a waiver and the form is available online, and having this prepared in advance makes the first visit go more smoothly.
 These classes are popular and are on a first-come-first-serve basis upon your arrival at the class The club recommends arriving at least an hour early.

 Pasadena Roving Archers